Wednesday, November 29, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The sustained rates of all routers I've tested are capped between 1Gbps and 1.6Gbps because there are only mid-tier 2x2 clients.

-And all of these high-end routers come with Multi-Gig ports.
-The first Wi-Fi 7 router, TP-Link Deco BE85, no longer has Gigabit ports.
+For this reason, all Wi-Fi 7 routers have with Multi-Gig ports.
+The TP-Link Deco BE85, for example, no longer has Gigabit ports.

-That's to say, the only way to have a true multi-Gigabit experience, wired or wireless, is via Multi-Gig.
+That's to say, the only way to have an actual multi-Gigabit experience, wired or wireless, is via Multi-Gig Ethernet.
 So get your home wired and have at least a Multi-Gig switch to connect your devices, including Wi-Fi broadcasters.

 Extra: Real-world Multi-Gig speeds